-The BF4 system is fitted with a sight glass located in the top of the RFD.
+The SA-IV system is fitted with a sight glass located in the top of the RFD.
 The charge level should be inspected to be sure refrigerant is of the proper amount and that there are no slow leaks.
 Switch the unit on and immediately inspect the sight glass.
 A high velocity white foam should be observed and after a minute or two show a black or clear condition.
-A clear glass and an empty glass will look the same the difference being that one condition will make cold.
+A clear glass and an empty glass will look the same.
 A transition must be seen to be sure refrigerant is present.
 Do not operate a low or empty system.
 See the Leak Checking and Adding Charge sections.